 Choose one of 17 topics to be presented virtually, via zoom, or in-person by one of our world-class historians to your staff, clients or even family and friends.
 Presentations run for one hour and include a Q&A session with the historian.
-Two weeks ahead of your presentation date, you’ll receive an email with an introduction to your historian, some suggested reading, and a 10%-off discount code (good for 30 days) for use on our webstore.
+Two weeks ahead of your presentation date, you’ll receive an email with an introduction to your historian, some suggested reading, and 10% off all regularly priced merchandise at our Museum Store or webstore.

 African Americans in World War II

-This topic will examine the African American experience of segregation before the war and will explain how war provided new opportunities and raised expectations for African Americans.
-The experiences of African Americans in military training, service and combat as well as civilians on the Home Front will be discussed, setting the stage for postwar desegregation of the military and the civil rights movement.
+This topic will examine the African American experience of segregation before the war, and explain how war provided new opportunities and raised expectations for African Americans.
+The experiences of African Americans in military training, service, and combat including civilians on the home front will be examined, setting the stage for postwar desegregation of the military and the civil rights movement.

 Women in World War II